 1969 The Rev. Gurdon Brewster appointed Episcopal Chaplain, after the death of The Rev. Stott in 1968.
 The Rev. Brewster continues a campus ministry inspired by the same qualities that characterized The Rev. Stott’s ministry: flexibility, spiritual commitment, intellectual growth, and human warmth.

 1975-2001 Student Worship Leading Ministry.
 Begun at St. Ambrose Episcopal Church in nearby Groton, NY, a group of students, recruited and trained by Mr. Richard “Ted” Hughes, lead services, preach, and lead prayers.
 St. John’s Speedsville, St. John’s Marathon and Ithacare are eventually added to the communities being served.
 The full history, including names and dates of the many student and community members who participated, can be read here.
 An audio recording of our celebration of Dick Hughes’ ministry, held on May 10 2015, can be listened to here.
 Photos of the event are here.
+Chaplain West’s preface to the book of remembrances presented to Dick is here.
 A bulletin from Transfiguration Sunday 1995 is here.

 1999 The Rev. Gurdon Brewster retires.
 The Rev. Jeffrey Ross appointed vicar.